LabFig

 In short

-LabFig — AI scientific figure generator from sketches, text, or PDFs.
-Best for Graduate students preparing figures for journal submission, Postdocs and researchers needing rapid schematic generation from sketches or descriptions, Lab groups wanting consistent figure style across publications using Reference to Figure.
+LabFig — AI scientific figure generator that turns sketches, PDFs, and prompts into editable vector figures.
+Best for Graduate students preparing figures for journal submission, Postdocs and researchers turning sketches or paper PDFs into editable schematics, Lab groups standardizing figure style across publications with Reference to Figure.
 Free to start; paid plans from $7.994/mo.

 What's new in LabFig